-Real-world data often exhibit complex underlying structures (\citeauthor{tong1990non}, \citeyear{tong1990non}; \citeauthor{fan2003nonlinear}, \citeyear{fan2003nonlinear}; \citeauthor{granger2004time}, \citeyear{granger2004time}), making the accurate characterization of nonlinear causality a key challenge.
-Therefore, it is preferable that Granger causality methods are not constrained by rigid model specifications.
-As a result, nonparametric approaches to the Granger causality test have received increasing attention. \cite{hidalgo2000nonparametric} introduced a nonparametric causality test in the frequency domain for weakly stationary linear processes, particularly for long-range-dependent observations. \cite{su2008nonparametric} proposed a nonparametric test for conditional independence based on the weighted Hellinger distance between conditional densities, which can be directly applied to testing Granger causality. \cite{nishiyama2011consistent} proposed a nonparametric test based on moment conditions, which allows for nonlinear Granger causality. \cite{song2018measuring} developed model-free measures for Granger causality in mean and derived the asymptotic distribution of the associated nonparametric estimator, making it applicable for testing causality.
-Nonparametric tests are highly flexible, particularly in detecting nonlinear forms of causality.
-However, in practice it can be difficult to determine the appropriate lag length for real data.
-In economics and finance, the effects of variables often take time to manifest—for instance, the impact of economic policies or financial regulations may only become apparent after a considerable delay.
-As the lag order in Granger causality tests increases, the performance of nonparametric methods tends to deteriorate due to the curse of dimensionality.
-They may fail to control the type I error or suffer from low power against relevant alternatives.
-Consequently, their practical applicability may be limited, and the development of methods that are less sensitive to dimensionality remains an important research challenge.
+It is preferable that Granger causality methods are not constrained by a rigid model specification, since real-world data often exhibit complex nonlinear relationships (\citeauthor{tong1990non}, \citeyear{tong1990non}; \citeauthor{fan2003nonlinear}, \citeyear{fan2003nonlinear}; \citeauthor{granger2004time}, \citeyear{granger2004time}).
+Therefore, nonparametric approaches to the Granger causality test have received increasing attention. \cite{hidalgo2000nonparametric} introduced a nonparametric causality test in the frequency domain for weakly stationary linear processes, particularly for long-range-dependent observations. \cite{su2008nonparametric} proposed a nonparametric test for conditional independence based on the weighted Hellinger distance between conditional densities, which can be directly applied to testing Granger causality. \cite{nishiyama2011consistent} proposed a nonparametric test based on moment conditions, which allows nonlinear Granger causality. \cite{song2018measuring} developed model-free measures for Granger causality in mean and derived the asymptotic distribution of the associated nonparametric estimator, making it applicable for testing causality.